Tea-garden community: State of education during colonial rule

-Participation in Indian Independence Movement
+Participation in Indian independence movement

-Though the community remained oppressed primary as a Plantation labourers, they still had the anti-colonial anti-British attitude alive in their mindset.
+Though the community remained oppressed as plantation labourers, they still had the anti-colonial anti-British attitude alive in their mindset.

-Noted Historian Amalendu Guha remarks,"Illiterate, ignorant, unorganised and isolated from their homes as they were, the plantation workers were weak and powerless against the planters".
-But still several times they tried to protest against the atrocities of the planters and Estate managers.
-For example, protest of 1884 in Bowalia T.E., Strike of Helem T.E. in 1921, etc.
+Noted historian Amalendu Guha remarks, "Illiterate, ignorant, unorganised and isolated from their homes as they were, the plantation workers were weak and powerless against the planters."
+Still, several times they tried to protest against the atrocities of the planters and managers at their respective estates: for example, protest of 1884 in Bowalia T.E., and the strike of Halem T.E. in 1921.

-Number of people from the community actively participated in the Indian Independence movement.
-Some of the names of the participants are, Gajaram Kurmi, Pratap Gond, Shamburam Gond, Mohanchal Gond, Jagamohan Gond, Bidesh Kamar Lohar, Ansa Bhuyan, Radhu Munda, Gobin Tanti, Ramsai Turi, Bishnu Suku Majhi, Bongai Bauri, Durgi Bhumij, etc. Some of the freedom fighters who became martyrs are Christison Munda, Doyal Das Panika, Mongol Kurku, Tehlu Saora and Bankuru Saora.
+Numbers of people from the community actively participated in the Indian independence movement.
+Some of the names of the participants are Gajaram Kurmi, Pratap Gond, Shamburam Gond, Mohanchal Gond, Jagamohan Gond, Bidesh Kamar Lohar, Ansa Bhuyan, Radhu Munda, Gobin Tanti, Ramsai Turi, Bishnu Suku Majhi, Bongai Bauri, Durgi Bhumij, etc. Some of the freedom fighters who became martyrs are Christison Munda, Doyal Das Panika, Mongol Kurku,Sukhdew Chik Baraik, Bhedla Proja, Tehlu Saora and Bankuru Saora.
 Christison Munda ignited a revolt across the tea garden regions of Rangapara in 1915 and was publicly hanged at Phulbari T.E (near Rangapara) by colonial authorities in 1916.
-Malati Mem alias "Mangri" Oraon of Tezpur Ghogara TE (near Tezpur) became the first ever woman martyr of Assam in 1921.
-She was killed by colonial Police while participating in Non-cooperation movement.
-The names of these tea garden labourers never got any importance in the histography, but as Guha quoted "it must be admitted that these Adivasis joined in the Indian Independence movement, not because of the Assamese middle class, the Congress or the Assamese non-state organizations, but in spite of them."
+Malati Mem, alias "Mangri" Oraon of Tezpur Ghogara TE (near Tezpur), became the first ever woman martyr of Assam in 1921.
+She was killed by colonial police while participating in the non-cooperation movement.
+The names of these tea garden labourers never got any importance in the histography, but as Guha quoted, "It must be admitted that these Adivasis joined in the Indian Independence movement, not because of the Assamese middle class, the Congress or the Assamese non-state organizations, but in spite of them."